The Highwayman (poem)

-"The Highwayman" is a romantic ballad and narrative poem written by Alfred Noyes, first published in the August 1906 issue of Blackwood's Magazine, based in Edinburgh, Scotland.
+"The Highwayman" is a romantic ballad and narrative poem written by Alfred Noyes, first published in the August 1906 issue of Blackwood's Magazine, based in England.
 The following year it was included in Noyes' collection, Forty Singing Seamen and Other Poems, becoming an immediate success.
 In 1995 it was voted 15th in the BBC's poll for "The Nation's Favourite Poems".

 Plot

 The poem, set in 18th-century rural England, tells the story of an unnamed highwayman who is in love with Bess, a landlord's daughter.
 Betrayed to the authorities by Tim, a jealous ostler, the highwayman escapes ambush when Bess sacrifices her life to warn him.
 Learning of her death, he is killed in a futile attempt at revenge ("so they shot him down on the highway, like a dog upon the highway").
 In the final stanza, the ghosts of the lovers meet again on winter nights.